ruzickap/k8s-istio-webinar/docs/part-01/README.md

 ```

 At the end of the output you should see 2 IP addresses which
-should be accessible by ssh using your public key `~/.ssh/id_rsa.pub`.
+should be accessible by SSH using your public key `~/.ssh/id_rsa.pub`.